diem/website/docs/wallet-app/storage-mod.md

 ### Order

+>
+>Note: This section will be updated with the next version of this document.
+>

 ### Execution log

 The execution log table is used for debugging and the data is not exposed to the user.
 Execution logs can easily be added in any function using add_execution_log().

+## Reference

+* [Login and Authentication](login-and-auth.md) - Learn more about how login and authentication has been implemented.
+* [Service APIs](service-api.md) - Introduction to RESTful APIs that are organized in terms of high-level wallet functionalities
+* [Set Up](set-up-reference-wallet.md) - Learn how to deploy the Libra Reference Wallet.
+* [Test the Local Web Wallet](try-local-web-wallet.md) - Test the local web version of the Libra Reference Wallet.
+* [Test the Local Mobile Wallet](try-local-mobile-wallet.md) - Test the local mobile version of the Libra Reference Wallet